Brighton Premier League fixtures: Full 2020-21 match schedule | Goal.com

 Brighton Premier League fixtures: Full 2020-21 match schedule

-Brighton are taking in a fourth successive season among the Premier League heavyweights, with the Seagulls having shown that they have what it takes to compete with the very best in the business.
+Brighton are prepring for a fourth successive season among the Premier League heavyweights, with the Seagulls having shown that they have what it takes to compete with the very best in the business.

 They are yet to push their way towards the top-half of the division, having secured another 15th-place finish in 2019-20, and the south coast outfit are still being forced to look anxiously over their shoulder at times.